 First, click on the Connect button on the page.

 Once you click that, the plugin will redirect you to Twitter.
 Here, you will have to give the plugin access to your account.

 Since it’s read-only access, the plugin can only look at the information on your account and can’t actually change anything.

-Here, just click on the Authorize app button, and you’ve connected your account.
+Click on the Authorize app button here, and you’ve connected your account!

 Then, the plugin will send you back to your website so you can finish setting up your Twitter feed.

-To do that, you can simply pick the user profile, hashtag, search term, and more that you want to use as a source.
+To do that, you can add a source, which can be a user profile, hashtag, search term, and more that you want to use as a source.